Pastoral Support and Inclusion Team

 The Home School Family Link Worker (HSFLW) is referred to by the Pastoral Team in consultation with individual parents/carers, teachers and pupils.
 The HSFLW supports children and families who are in need of additional help in areas such as: daily routines, parenting issues, facilitating positive relationships between home and school, managing finances, housing issues, housing management and accessing activities and resources in the local area.

 Ark Dickens Primary Academy works closely with the NHS School Nurse.
-We provide a means to contact the school nursing service if parents require support with medical issues regarding their children such as eating, sleeping, head lice and bed wetting.
+We provide a means to contact the school nursing service if parents require support.
+This could be with medical issues surrounding their children such as eating, sleeping, head lice and bed wetting.
 The School Nurse works in partnership with the school to support pupils who require a Health Care plan.